 - Donut Falls.
-Located in Cottonwood Canyon, this 3.5-mile RT trail leads to a beautiful waterfall falling through a hole in a rock.
+Located in Cottonwood Canyon, this 3.5-mile RT trail leads to a beautiful waterfall falling through a hole in a rock, hence the name Donut Falls.
 We tried to go here.
 But we got lost on the snow-covered trail and never found it.
 When hiking in Utah, make sure to download a map even for shorter hikes.
 As part of the “keep Utah wild” initiative many trails are not well marked.

 - Mount Olympus.
 For those wanting more of a challenge, you can hike 3.5 miles one-way up to this nearby mountain peak.
 After 4,100-feet of elevation gain, you are rewarded with epic views!

 - Fifth Water Hot Springs.
 This is a fun day trip option, a little over an hour from SLC.
 Take a 2.5-mile trail from the Three Forks trailhead in Diamond Fork Canyon to this unique spot for a soak.
 Just note that it is very popular and you likely won’t find parking Friday-Sunday unless you go really early.

 Reasons We Loved Salt Lake City: